toshan-luktuke/stock-market-analyser/README.md

 4. Once this is done, add the stock name in the array `list_stocks` in main.py on the same branch

-5. Execute the 2 files main.py & test.py locally as shown above (same as Linear Regression)
+5. Execute the 2 files main.py & test.py locally as shown above (similar to Step 5 of Linear Regression)

 On entering the valid stock name, your prediction will be displayed